Cart 0

 Lyn Dickens

-Sweeping from the pleasure gardens of London to the canals of Venice, the streets of Calcutta to the island of Penang, Lyn Dickens' award-winning novel blends magical realism with historical depth, offering a luminous reimagining of Australia's past.
-A groundbreaking, poetic debut, this is a story of reckoning, resilience, and the courage to reclaim one's voice.
+Sweeping from the pleasure gardens of London to the canals of Venice, the streets of Calcutta to the island of Penang, Lyn Dickens’ award-winning novel is a love story blending magical realism with historical detail, charting the shattering effects of the British East India Company across the globe.
+A groundbreaking, poetic debut.

 Praise for Salt Upon the Water